 What we have here is nothing less than a financial theory of innovation-led investment coupled with a "destabilizing stability" approach to credit creation and expansion.
-A financial theory of creative destruction, for short.
+A financial theory of creative destruction, for short31.
 At that point, one wonders why Minsky never cited these passages as part of his sources of inspiration, always referring to Keynes and Simons instead.
 This silence only started to change in 1986, as we'll see shortly.
 Yet even then, Minsky's take on Schumpeter, although sharp, is not free from ambiguities.

 Summing-up, in BC's "second approximation", the macrofinancial four-phase cycle, includes prosperity, recession, depression and recovery.
 There is a wealth of analysis of the financial dimension encompassing and interacting with the innovation-led "wave".
-This is the closest Schumpeter gets to a "financial theory of creative destruction", something which would be lost in CSD and totally eradicated in the Neo-schumpeterian paradigm that emerged in the eighties and nineties claiming Schumpeter's inherence.
+This is the closest Schumpeter gets to a "financial theory of creative destruction", something which doesn't appear in CSD, and was totally neglected in the Neoschumpeterian paradigm that emerged in the eighties and nineties claiming Schumpeter's heritage